rubenvoss/rubenvoss/README.md

 ### IT-Infrastructure Specialist, Metalog GmbH & Co.
 KG | Freelance <span class="spacer"></span> Mar 2024 &mdash; Present

-- Reduced downtime and improved stability: Successfully migrated infrastructure and data of multiple webshops to a modernized system
+- Reduced downtime and improved stability by successfully migrating the infrastructure and data of multiple webshops to a modernized system.
 - To protect data from system crashes and hacking attacks, planned and implemented a backup and monitoring strategy
-- Reduced technical onboarding time from 2 days to 10 minutes with Docker & Gitpod
+- Reduced technical onboarding time from 2 days to 10 minutes using Docker and Gitpod.
-- Decreased complexity for Metalogs event administration system by developing an internal django app, set up hosting & logging
+- Decreased the complexity and manual workload for Metalogs’ event administration system by developing a dedicated internal Django application, as well as implementing hosting and logging solutions.

 Technologies: Linux, bash, Python, Terraform, django, MySQL, JTL, crontab, Docker, PowerShell, Windows Server